Wasay09/FocusIn/README.md

 **GDSC Hackathon Project**

-FocusGuard is a lightweight and intuitive Google Chrome extension designed to help users stay focused and reduce distractions by blocking time-wasting websites.
-Whether you're studying, working, or just trying to build better habits, FocusGuard empowers you to take control of your browsing time.
+FocusIn is a lightweight and intuitive Google Chrome extension designed to help users stay focused and reduce distractions by blocking time-wasting websites.
+Whether you're studying, working, or just trying to build better habits, FocusIn empowers you to take control of your browsing time.

 ## 🚀 Features